attah/harbour-seaprint/README.md

 ## Format support

-For PDFs or plaintext, your printer needs to support one of the following formats:
+For PDFs, your printer needs to support one of the following formats:
  * PDF
  * Postscript
  * PWG-raster
  * URF-raster

 For Postscript, your printer needs to support Postscript natively.
 (SeaPrint just sends it as-is)

+For Plaintext, SeaPrint can render it to PDF internally and then the requirements follow those of PDF.
+You can also send Plaintext to supporting printers and leave the rendering up to the printer (SeaPrint will strip leading and trailing Form Feed characters and ensure CR-NL newlines, but not do any reflow or similar).
+Since rendering will differ between printers, this has lowest priority for automatic format selection.

 For printing "Office" files, like .doc(x) and odt, you need to install `calligraconverter` (from the `calligra` package in Sailfish OS 4.2 onwards).